Jagir Kaur: Death of daughter

 Jagir Kaur's daughter Harpreet Kaur was found dead under mysterious circumstance on 20 April 2000.
-The Central Bureau of Investigation managed the case, widely perceived to be an honor killing ordered by Jagir Kaur in response to her daughter's elopement; Jagir Kaur was eventually sentenced to 5 years rigorous imprisonment for her role in the death of her daughter.
+The Central Bureau of Investigation investigated the case, widely perceived to be an honor killing ordered by Jagir Kaur in response to her daughter's elopement; Jagir Kaur was eventually sentenced to 5 years rigorous imprisonment for her role in the death of her daughter.
 In 2017, the Supreme Court rejected a plea by Bibi Jagir Kaur to suspend her conviction so that she can contest the Assembly elections in Punjab.
 The court on 4 December 2018 acquitted her of all the charges.